 - Management with a big upside based on options against specified performance metrics.

 - Increased corporate debt that basically places a sword at the neck of management.

 - A very focused 3-5 year plan that will significantly change the financials.

-So KFC has always had an advantage in menu popularity in China.
+So, yes, KFC has always had an advantage in menu popularity in China.
 But McDonalds now might have a significant advantage in management performance.
 It is like Yum!
 China is driving a sedan and McDonalds has just upgraded to a Ferrari.
-This should worry them.